Brawl breaks out on cruise after passenger steps on flip flop

 Carnival blames a large family for starting the fight.
 It says it cooperated fully with authorities in Australia to remove the family from the ship.

-The company apologized to passengers, and it is offering them 25 percent off of their next trip.
+The company apologized to passengers, and said it is offering them 25 percent off of their next trip as a "goodwill gesture'".

 ----------